How To Hunt Whitetail Deer Using the onX Hunt App: Part 1

 Locating Natural Funnels

 Natural (or even unnatural) funnels can exist in a variety of forms.
-In this instance, there is a gate that connects two fields, a creek crossing, multiple fence lines, and a ridge that all funnel deer to the hub of the “wheel.”
+In the below example, a gate connects two fields, a creek crossing, multiple fence lines, and a ridge that all funnel deer to the hub of the “wheel.”

 onX Hunt App screenshot showing natural funnels that can be used when hunting whitetail deer.